 Tours are $200 for up to 4 people, and an additional $25 each for up to two additional paddlers.
 Groups of up to 30 can be accommodated, 1-2 weeks notice is required.
 Well-behaved pets are welcome.
 Call 912-398-6930 for reservations and additional information.
 More details

 Savannah Canoe and Kayak offers two tour options to Ebenezer Creek, with 3-hour and 5-hour excursions available.
 3-hour tours $79 per person, 5 hours $95.
 Call 912-341-9502 for reservations.
 More details of 3-hour or 5-hour tours.

 Savannah Coastal EcoTours offers a 3.5 hour kayak tour of Ebenezer Creek. $170 for 1-2 people, plus $50 per additional person.
 Call 912-220-6092 for reservations.
 More details

 Sea Kayak Georgia’s Ebenezer tour is 4 hours long. $75 per person for a minimum of 4 participants.
 Call 912-786-8732 for reservations.
 More details

-Two local companies offer canoe tours of Ebenezer Creek.
-Both excursions take 4 hours.
+Three local companies offer canoe tours of Ebenezer Creek.

 Savannah Canoe and Kayak offers a 3-hour paddleboard tour of Ebenezer Creek, for $75 per person.
 Call 912-341-9502 for reservations.
 More details